tingyu91/snsjf/README.md

 # Running in Production

-To run MEANcore with production environment settings, you must set the following env variables:
+To run snsjf_app with production environment settings, you must set the following env variables:
 ```
 NODE_ENV='production'
 PRODUCTION=true